-Industrial peat extraction at Begnagh Bog permanently ceased in 2020.
-Currently the former peat production area comprises both bare peat and some re-vegetated areas.
+Industrial peat extraction at Lodge Bog permanently ceased in 2020.
+Currently the former peat production area comprises both bare peat, some re-vegetated areas and open water.
 The combination of active rehabilitation measures and natural colonisation will quickly establish and/or increase the extent of pioneer vegetation and will be planned to accelerate environmental stabilisation.
 Nevertheless, it will take some time (30-50 years) for naturally functioning peatland ecosystems to fully re-establish.